Gamification

 The application moderator can generate two types of reports in the "Reports" section:

-1. "Rating employees (write-off)" This report allows viewing the Rating of employees and provides functionality for deducting accumulated points, for example, in case they are exchanged for any rewards.
-When points are deducted, the Rating of the employee is also lowered if they were at the level boundary.
+- "Rating employees (write-off)" This report allows viewing employee Rating and provides functionality to deduct accumulated points, for example, when exchanging them for rewards.
+When points are deducted, the employee's Rating also decreases if they were at the level boundary.

-2. "Rating employees (breakdown)" This report provides detailed information on the accrual of points for employees over a specific period.
+- "Rating employees (breakdown)" This report provides detailed information on employee point accruals for a specific period.

 Question: Is it possible to write off accrued points, and how does this affect Rating?